o1-labs/proof-systems/circuits/kimchi/cairo/0001-cairo-gates-and-constraints.md

 One approach to this problem consists of a custom Cairo gate for Kimchi, whose wires correspond to the current and next values of the registers (`pc`, `ap`, `fp`) and its coefficients correspond to Cairo bytecode instructions (16 flags and three offsets).
 These data, initially represented as a 64-bit word, could be more conveniently represented as 19 field elements (where 16 of them shall be boolean).
 Then, one could have methods creating gates for each possible Cairo bytecode instruction using the values of the flags, contained in the coefficients field of the Cairo `CircuitGate` (about a dozen of them).

 The problem of this approach is that it is not clear that the 15-wire Kimchi proof system could be the most efficient way to represent this type of constraints.
-In particular, one would normally want to verify Cairo executions alone, so having interoperability with other types of gates is not so relevant.
-For that reason, we design Turshi: a Plonk-like proof system designed for Cairo programs.
+A sole Cairo instruction (without any optimizations with plookups) may take 3 rows of 15 columns to be represented - i.e., it needs to keep track of all of these data: `pc, ap, fp, instr, off_dst, off_op0, off_op1, sft_dst, sft_op0, sft_op1, dst, op0, op1, dst_dir, op0_dir, op1_dir, res, size, f15, fOPC_AEQ, fOPC_RET, fOPC_CALL, fAP_ONE, fAP_ADD, fPC_JNZ, fPC_REL, fPC_ABS, fRES_MUL, fRES_ADD, fOP1_AP, fOP1_FP, fOP1_VAL, fOP0_REG, fDST_REG`.
+This is 34 elements, but perhaps the commitments to the shifted offsets which are defined as the corresponding offset plus $2^{15}$ could be computed by the verifier with the information in the SRS, and `f15` could be assumed to be 0 by default to reach exactly 30 values.
+In any case, the constraints need to access `next_pc, next_ap, next_fp`, what would require access to the $next+1$ row.
+But in particular, one would normally want to verify Cairo executions alone, so having interoperability with other types of gates is not so relevant.
+For that reason, we are designing Turshi: a Plonk-like proof system designed for Cairo programs.

 ## Detailed design
 [detailed-design]: #detailed-design